postmanlabs/pmquickstarts/site/pmguides/src/galaxy_testing_and_automation/galaxy_testing_and_automation.md

 ### Step 3: Add a test

-Now let's add a basic test to check we have a success status code of `200 OK`–the test name string will be output with the test result, so make sure yours are meaningful enough to be useful when you're testing (you can either copy this or grab it from the snippets to the right of the **Tests** input):
+Now let's add a basic test to check we have a success status code of `200 OK`–-the test name string will be output with the test result, so make sure yours are meaningful enough to be useful when you're testing (you can either copy this or grab it from the snippets to the right of the **Tests** input):

 ```js
 pm.test("Status code is 200", () => {